typesafehub/conductr-doc/src/main/play-doc/operation/ClusterConfiguration.md

 sudo /etc/init.d/conductr restart
 ```

 When a bundle is to be scheduled for loading or scaling, a check is made first to see whether a resource offer's roles intersect with the roles that the bundle requires.
-If it does, then it is eligible.
+If it does, then the bundle is eligible.
 If no resource offers provide the roles required by the bundle, the bundle cannot be loaded or scaled.
-Bundles will only be loaded to member nodes providing the bundle required roles.
-If no members of the cluster provide those roles, the bundle will fail to load.
+Bundles will only be loaded or scaled to member nodes providing the bundle required roles.
+If no members of the cluster provide those roles, the bundle will fail to load or scale.

 #### Using Roles